ydb-platform/ydb-ansible/README.md

         ydb-ansible ansible-console ydb
 ```

-# Install with separated network
+# Install with separated networks
 It's possible to use separeted networks for YDB cluster:
 - front-end network - for communication between YDB clients and YDB cluster
 - back-end network - for inter-communications between YDB cluster nodes